ralgar/kolla/README.md

 https://review.opendev.org/c/openstack/magnum/+/869391/4

-The switch to systemd-resolved in Fedora CoreOS caused a recursive loop with in-cluster CoreDNS.
+The switch to systemd-resolved in Fedora CoreOS caused a recursive loop with in-cluster DNS resolution.
 Patching the Kubelet args appropriately solves the problem.

 #### Up-to-date CSI containers not available

 The CSI driver repository in this component doesn't appear to be maintained any longer.
 Updating the script allows newer CSI versions to be used.

+#### csi-attacher unable to patch volumeattachments/status

+The attacher was missing the ClusterRole rule which allows it to update the attachment status.
+Adding the rule solved the issue.

 ## Usage